akbar-q/Mechatronics/4068/README.md

 - [Unit 4068 assignment-brief.odt](Unit%204068%20assignment-brief.odt):
   Official assignment brief for the unit.
 - [Example Hazard Risk Assessments/](Example%20Hazard%20Risk%20Assessments/):
-  Folder with sample risk assessment forms for various scenarios (e.g., light bulb changing, deep frying, hydraulic servicing, watering plants, office work).
+  Folder with sample risk assessment forms for various scenarios (see below for details).
 - [Presentations/](Presentations/):
-  Teaching presentations in OpenDocument Presentation format (`.odp`).
+  Teaching presentations in OpenDocument Presentation format (`.odp`) and accessible `.rtf` summaries, plus important notes on hardware programming and related safety presentations (see below).
 - [Standards/](Standards/):
-  Reference standards and supporting documents for safety and robotics.
+  Reference standards, regulations, and safety presentations for self-study and exam preparation (see below).
 - [README.md](README.md):
   Learning plan, weekly breakdown, and detailed learning outcomes for the module.